pollywoggles/OneOnOneAnim/README.md

 ## General

 This is a Single-Page Application (SPA), using an MVVM pattern.
-This app consists of front-end html, css, javascript.
+This app consists of front-end html, css, and javascript.
 The intent is to use ajax calls to a server web api (server-side code not written).

 Use an editor of choice; no heavy development environment/server is necessary.

+###SPA Pages

 Each SPA page is located in the [pages directory](/app/pages).
 A page url consists of a #hash, such as, #about for the "about" page.

 A page consists of a view (html) and viewmodel (js) file.
 Sample "home" and "about" pages are currently in the directory.
 Feel free to edit or remove sample pages.

 ###Javascript Libraries
-The application uses [crossroads.js](https://millermedeiros.github.io/crossroads.js/) for routing, as well as [hasher.js](https://github.com/millermedeiros/hasher/) for maintaining browser history within the SPA (i.e. so the browser's forward and backward buttons will work).
+The application uses [crossroads.js](https://millermedeiros.github.io/crossroads.js/) for routing, as well as [hasher.js](https://github.com/millermedeiros/hasher/) for maintaining browser history (the browser's forward and backward buttons work as expected).

 [require.js](http://requirejs.org/docs/api.html) manages javascript file dependencies.
 Here's the [config file](app/boot/require.config.js).